 Official E-Transcripts can be sent directly by your institution to undergrad.dentistry [at] mcgill.ca.
 However, if your institution doesn't provide E-Transcripts, official copies should be sent to:

 Faculty of Dental Medicine and Oral Health Sciences

 Canada, H3A 1G1

-Although you have submitted documents to confirm your residency status at the time of application, you are required to send Enrolment Services a number of legal documents, which will vary whether you are a Canadian citizen or a Quebec resident.
+Although you have submitted documents to confirm your citizenship or residency status at the time of application, you are required to send Enrolment Services a number of legal documents, which will vary whether you are a Canadian citizen, a Quebec resident or an International student.
 Sending those documents will ensure that your student legal and tuition fee status are up-to-date.

 To learn more on how to proceed, please visit this website: https://www.mcgill.ca/legaldocuments/.

 If you have questions concerning the legal documents required by McGill, please visit this website to learn how to reach out to staff members.

 The consequence of not providing your documents on time could be that you will be charged higher tuition fees (such as based on an international rate).
 You can check your legal status in Minerva under: Student Menu>>Student Accounts Menu>>View Tuition and Legal Status.

 Apply for CAQ and Student Permit (International students only)

 - If you are admitted as an international student, you are required to submit by July 31st of the year in which you are commencing undergraduate dental education, all original immigration papers applicable to the permission of studies in Quebec.
 To legally study at McGill, students who are not citizens or permanent residents of Canada must obtain: